American University (Washington, D.C.). Fine Arts Dept. Search this

 Location of Originals:

-Papers on reel 1392 lent for microfilming 1978 by Prentiss Taylor.
-Additional material microfilmed on reels 5911-5935 donated 1978 and 1984 by Taylor and in 1992 and 2004 by his companion, Roderick S. Quiroz, for Taylor's estate.
+Prentiss Taylor lent the Archives of American Art material for microfilming in 1978.
+Papers were donated in 1978 and 1984 by Taylor, and in 1992 and 2004 by his companion, Roderick S. Quiroz, for the estate of Prentiss Taylor.

 The papers of Prentiss Taylor in the Archives of American Art were digitized from 25 reels of microfilm.
-The papers have been scanned in their entirety, and total 33,253 images.
+The papers have been scanned in their entirety, and total 33,384 images.
 Researchers should note that some images are of poor quality.